saraswathip-zessta/training-django/README.md

 Hello World repository for Git.
 This is my First Git Repository.

-This repository is built step by step in the tutorial.
+I am learning step by step.